ankured182/ankured182.github.io/portfolio.md

 * Retail Management Solution
 ---

-My specialization is on accounting domain .
+My specialization is in the accounting domain .
 I have decent ideas and implementation experience in this field.
 I can develop systems in line with the IFRS standards and can provide solutions regarding handling big data volumes and performance issues.